PostgreSQL Configuration

 Warning

-Please don't use the ALTER SYSTEM
+Please don't use the ALTER SYSTEM query to change the configuration of

 the PostgreSQL instances in an imperative way.
 Changing some of the options